alonzi/DAACS-Intro-to-R/README.md

 3. Ask yourself, what percent of lines in this code have a function?

+### Takeaway
 That's the thing about R programming.
-Everything you do is a function. (for the nerds: we call R programming 'functional')
+Everything you do is a function. (for the nerds: we call R programming 'functional').
+The key step here is recognizing a function when you see one.

 ## Packages (aka bundles of functions)